 - .If you were immunized at a county clinic, the health department maintains immunization records only for seven years.

-If you are seeking immunization records to enroll in a school and are unable to locate these you may have to be re-immunized or take a blood test to provide proof of immunity.
+- If you need immunization records to enroll in school or for work and are unable to locate them, you may have to be re-immunized or take a blood test to provide proof of immunity.
 Please consult your physician.